1953 Cincinnati Redlegs season

 The 1953 Cincinnati Redlegs season was a season in American baseball.
 The team finished sixth in the National League with a record of 68–86, 37 games behind the Brooklyn Dodgers.
-The team changed its name from "Reds" to "Redlegs" prior to this season in response to rampant American anti-communist sentiment during this time period.
+The team changed its name from "Reds" to "Redlegs" prior to this season in response to rampant American anti-communist sentiment during this time period; "Reds" returned six years later in 1959.